GoogleChrome/omnitone/README.md

 ![SAR Diagram](https://raw.githubusercontent.com/GoogleChrome/omnitone/master/doc/diagram.png)

 SAR is a high-level library that abstracts various technical layers of the first-order-ambisonic decoding.
 The input audio stream can be either a media element (video or audio tags) or a multichannel web audio source.
-The rotation of the sound field also can be easily updated by the mobile phone's sensor or the on-screen user interaction.
+The rotation of the sound field also can be easily linked to the mobile phone's sensor or the on-screen user interaction.

 ## Usage